dglib/shaker242.lab/other-stuff/quay-operator/README.md

-## Installing Quay 3.2 with OCS 4.3 (noobaa/s3) on OCP 4.3 doesn't work.
+## Installing Quay 3.2 with OCS 4.3 (noobaa/s3) on OCP 4.3 doesn't work right <eye-roll>

-## Do not use this installation method; it's still here for reference after spending 4 days troubleshooting.
-Know issues; included in the ref links, were attempted to resolve the ssl issues, but were unsuccessful.
+## 7 days in and I have an addtional fix in place that; for a time, solved my issue.
+Evidently when you use a private CA the 'extraCaCert' property doesn't work properly.
+Go through these steps, and you'll see the CA part at the end I had to use.

 Ref: \